-Appalachian’s Board of Trustees Audit Committee will review and provide oversight of information security on at least an annual basis including, but not limited to, emerging information security matters, institutional information security program activities, information technology security controls, and risk assessments.
+Appalachian’s Board of Trustees Audit Committee will review and provide oversight of Information Security on at least an annual basis including, but not limited to, emerging Information Security matters, institutional Program activities, information technology security Controls, and risk assessments.

-4.2.2 Information Security Advisory Council - To ensure the Information Security Program is aligned with the University’s mission, values, and operational needs, a University Information Security Advisory Council will be formed to oversee the collaborative development of the plan and associated policies, major initiatives, and campus security solutions.
+To ensure the Program is aligned with the University’s mission, values, and operational needs, the Chancellor will appoint a University Information Security Advisory Council to oversee the collaborative development of the plan and associated policies, major initiatives, and campus security solutions.

 To ensure that campus units are informed about security initiatives, practices, and requirements, University units that maintain and manage their own Information Technology will appoint Information Security Liaisons to act as central points of contact for communication and coordination with the ITS - Office of Information Security.

-4.2.4 ITS - Office of Information Security - The ITS Office of Information Security shall be responsible for providing information security services that help identify risks, establish protective measures, and validate conformance with relevant University Information Security policies and standards.
+The ITS Office of Information Security shall be responsible for providing Information Security services that help identify risks, establish protective measures, and validate conformance with relevant University Information Security policies and standards.